Forensic Scientist

 If a victim was hit by someone wearing a ring could the letters on the ring leave behind a mark in the bone?
 (A legible one)

-Asked by Jay A about 10 years ago
+Asked by Jay A over 10 years ago

 You'd really have to ask a pathologist or osteopath but I would very much doubt it--even at points where the bone is close to the skin (like the back of the hand) the skin would still provide too much cushioning.
 It would leave a bruise in the shape of the ring but probably not clear enough to be legible.